williamsadegoke/mavenmarket_sales_performance_report/README.md

 ## Business Challenge

-Maven Market, a multi-national grocery chain with locations in Canada, Mexico and the United States, needs a way to track KPIs (sales, revenue, profit, returns), compare regional performance, analyze product-level trends and forecasts, and identify high-value customers.
+Maven Market, a multi-national grocery chain with locations in Canada, Mexico and the United States, needed a way to track KPIs (sales, revenue, profit, returns), compare regional performance, analyze product-level trends and forecasts, and identify high-value customers.

 ## Goal